coloshword/WorkFromCar/plan.md

 2) set up basic infra -- done

 3) set up endpoints for basic google auth
-    - set up a quick

-4)
+4) use whisper.cpp for on device transcription